stategate/stategate/README.md

 - [x] Revert/Rollback an entity to any previous version of itself at any point in time
 - [x] Store identity(jwt.claims) & timestamp in event logs to capture who is changing what & when
 - [x] Easy deployment model - fully configureable via environmental variables
+- [x] Create complex client applications with stategate as their only dependency
+- [ ] Create serverless deployment model for stategate client applications

-## Concepts
+## Implementation Details

+### Storage Providers

-- Storage Provider: A stategate storage provider is a pluggable, 3rd party database storage service.
+- A stategate storage provider is a pluggable, 3rd party database storage service.
 - Storage providers provide persistance for all current entities/events and should be scaled independently of stategate instances.

+### Channel Providers

-- Channel Provider: A stategate channel provider is a pluggable, 3rd party message-queue/channel service.
+- A stategate channel provider is a pluggable, 3rd party message-queue/channel service.
 - Channel providers provide a way for stategate to broadcast events to itself while scaling horizontally.
 - Channel providers should be scaled independently of stategate instances.

+### Cache Providers

+- A stategate channel provider is a pluggable, 3rd party caching service.
+- Cache providers enable the CacheService which is a generic caching interface
+- Cache providers enable the MutexService which is a generic distributed locking interface

+## Primitives

+### Entity

-- Entity: An entity represents a single record(k/v pairs) with a unique key with a given [type](https://en.wikipedia.org/wiki/Type_system), belonging to a particular [domain](https://en.wikipedia.org/wiki/Domain-driven_design)
+An entity represents a single record(k/v pairs) with a unique key with a given [type](https://en.wikipedia.org/wiki/Type_system), belonging to a particular [domain](https://en.wikipedia.org/wiki/Domain-driven_design)

         // Entity represents a single record(k/v pairs) with a unique key with a given [type](https://en.wikipedia.org/wiki/Type_system), belonging to a particular [domain](https://en.wikipedia.org/wiki/Domain-driven_design)